siloimwald/Fovea/readme.md

 - cylinders and disks, because why not
 - slightly more fancy BVH, IIRC based on the (also excellent) [PBR Book](https://pbr-book.org/), using a SAH approach with binning
 - triangle (mesh) support, either as standalone triangles or as a mesh
-- instead of the whole xy/xz/.. rect stuff, i've added sort of factory methods to produce quads/boxes from triangles. i.e. the cornell box is actually all triangles except for the sphere.
-- added a yaml scene file parser, does not yet cover all capabilities
+- added a json scene file parser, does not yet cover all capabilities

-Compile and run:
-Should probably compile and run fine with any recent dotnet core. (currently NET7) The command line executable accepts two parameters:
-- -s samples
-- -w image width (the height is derived from the aspect ratio)
-- the output file is fixed as "output.png"
+With dotnet 8 sdk installed, run either one of the contained scene files or look at the parameters (which basically override scene settings related to render speed and image sized)
+- `dotnet run --project .\Fovea.CmdLine\ -c Release -- --help`
-- i.e. run something like `dotnet run -p Fovea.CmdLine -c Release -- -s 10 -w 800`
+- `dotnet run --project .\Fovea.CmdLine\ -c Release -- -s .\scenes\finalSceneBookOne.json` (or any other scene file)

-Fancy picture time
+Fancy picture time (still from book 3 iteration)

 Teapot mesh with interpolated normals.
 The whole scene is enclosed with a sphere with a forest scene texture used for lighting.